cnolan3/Cicada-16/HardwareSpec/APU_Architecture.md

 A value of **65387** in the frequency register will produce a tone very close to 440 Hz.
 Game developers would typically use a pre-calculated lookup table for note frequencies.
 The official System Library provides a standardized lookup table for this purpose.
 See the `System_Library.md` document for more details.

+### 2.2.
+Hardware Frequency Sweep (Channel 0)

+Channel 0 includes a hardware frequency sweep unit that can be used to create sliding pitch effects, such as arpeggios, explosions, and risers.
+The sweep unit periodically recalculates the channel's frequency based on its current frequency and the settings in the `CH0_SWP` register.

+The sweep unit is clocked at **128Hz**.
+The timing of the sweep is controlled by the `SWP_TIME` setting.
+When the sweep is enabled, the following calculation is performed at each step:

+**`New Frequency = Current Frequency +/- (Current Frequency >> SWP_SHIFT)`**

+The direction of the sweep (addition or subtraction) is controlled by the `SWP_DIR` bit.
+If the new calculated frequency goes out of the valid range (0-65535), the channel is disabled.

+The sweep unit is controlled by the `CH0_SWP` register.

 ## **3. Channel 2: Wave Channel**

-The wave channel offers the most sonic flexibility by playing back a small, user-defined sample.
+The wave channel offers the most sonic flexibility by playing back a small, user-defined waveform.
+This is ideal for creating unique instrument tones or simple speech/sound effects.

-- **Wave RAM**: A 4-Kilobyte area of memory at E000-EFFF stores waveform data.
+- **Wave RAM:** A 4-Kilobyte area of memory at `E000-EFFF` is dedicated to waveform data.
+This RAM is organized as a bank of 128 unique waveforms, indexed from 0 to 127.
-- **Sample Playback**: The APU reads a 32-byte sample from Wave RAM and plays it back at a specified frequency.
+- **Waveform Format:** Each waveform is 32 bytes long and contains 64 sequential 4-bit samples.
+The samples are packed two per byte, with the high nibble (bits 7-4) being the first sample and the low nibble (bits 3-0) being the second.
+The 4-bit sample values represent amplitude, from 0 (lowest point) to 15 (highest point).
+- **Playback:** When the channel is triggered via `KEY_ON`, the APU begins reading the 64 samples of the selected waveform sequentially.
+The playback speed is controlled by the `CH2_FREQ` register.
+When the 64th sample is played, the playback loops back to the first sample.
+The output of the wave channel is the current sample's 4-bit value, scaled by the channel's current 4-bit ADSR envelope volume.
-- **Volume Envelope**: This channel includes the same hardware ADSR envelope found on the Pulse and Noise channels.
+- **Volume Envelope:** This channel includes the same hardware ADSR envelope found on the Pulse and Noise channels.

+### 3.1.
+Waveform Frequency

+The frequency of the `CH2_FREQ` register determines how quickly the APU steps through the 64 samples of the selected waveform.
+The resulting audible pitch is determined by this playback rate.

+**`Sample Rate (Hz) = 4,194,304 / (32 * (65536 - FREQ_REG))`**

+**`Output Pitch (Hz) = Sample Rate / 64`**

+Where `FREQ_REG` is the 16-bit value from the `F524-F525` register.

+**Example Calculation:**

+To play back the waveform at a rate that produces a pitch of A-4 (440 Hz):

+1.  `Target Sample Rate = 440 * 64 = 28,160` samples per second.
+2.  `28160 = 4,194,304 / (32 * (65536 - FREQ_REG))`
+3.  `32 * (65536 - FREQ_REG) = 4,194,304 / 28160`
+4.  `65536 - FREQ_REG = 148.945... / 32`
+5.  `65536 - FREQ_REG = 4.65...`
+6.  `FREQ_REG = 65536 - 5` (rounding to the nearest integer)
+7.  `FREQ_REG = 65531`

+A value of **65531** in the frequency register will produce a tone very close to 440 Hz.

 ## **4. Channel 3: Noise Channel**